 Inclusive Books for Children logo

-The IBC Book Box is our UK-wide bookgifting initiative aimed at increasing access to free inclusive books for the children who need them most.
+IBC Book Box is UK-wide bookgifting scheme, dedicated to increasing access to free inclusive books for the children who need them most.

 Who can apply?